-Top 8 Best PayPal Alternatives for eCommerce Stores – Compared (2022)
+Top 8 Best PayPal Alternatives for eCommerce Stores – Compared (2024)

-Tired of PayPal’s costly fees, marked-up currency exchange rate, and frustrating withdrawal wait times?
+Are you tired of PayPal’s costly fees, marked-up currency exchange rate, and frustrating withdrawal wait times?
 Well, you’re not alone.

 Let’s get started!